RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 </PROTOCOLS>
 ```

-A fully working example use of this script to fold ubiquitin is availiable in the rosetta demos repository at `demos/protocol_capture/2015/broker/ubq/`.
+A fully working example use of this script to fold ubiquitin is available in the Rosetta demos repository at `demos/protocol_capture/2015/broker/ubq/`.

 ## Modelling a Domain Insertion